lawnjunk/taskomatic-api/README.md

 ```

 #### Response
-The server will return a json object that contains an authentication token, that can be used to make task requests.
+The server will return a JSON object that contains an authentication token, that can be used to make task requests.
 ``` json
 {
   "authToken": "ZXhhbXBsZSB0b2tlbiBleGFtcGxlIHRva2VuIGV4YW1wbGUgdG9rZW4K",